bridgethaney/Airport_Control_Map/README.md

 - Chroma.js -[Source](https://gka.github.io/chroma.js/)
   - Color palettes and selections
 - JQuery - [Source](https://jquery.com/)
+  - Manipulates the HTML elements
 - Leaflet-Ruler - [Source](https://github.com/gokertanrisever/leaflet-ruler)
-  - Allows users to find the distance between any given points on a map.
+  - Allows users to find the distance between any given points on a map
 - Font Awesome - [Source](https://fontawesome.com/)
-  - Contains the airplane icons used in the map, as well as other icons.
+  - Contains the airplane icons used in the map, as well as other icons

 ### Acknowledgement